Mega Backdoor Roth via 401(k)

 Three Eligibility Requirements Your Plan Must Meet

-The plan document must explicitly allow employees to make after-tax (non-Roth) contributions beyond the standard $23,000 limit.
-According to the Plan Sponsor Council of America, approximately 21% of plans with 5,000+ participants offer this feature.
-Smaller employers rarely do.
+The plan must explicitly permit after-tax (non-Roth) employee contributions on top of the standard $24,500 deferral.
+According to the Plan Sponsor Council of America, roughly one in five plans with 5,000+ participants offers this feature; smaller employers rarely do.

-Verification step: Contact your HR or benefits department and ask: "Does our 401(k) plan accept after-tax contributions separate from Roth contributions?"
+Verification step: Ask HR or Benefits: "Does our 401(k) accept after-tax contributions that are separate from Roth contributions?"
+If the answer is "we have a Roth 401(k)," that's not the same thing—keep asking.

-Requirement 2: In-plan Roth conversions OR in-service distributions
+Gate 2: In-plan Roth conversion OR in-service distribution

-• In-plan Roth conversion (preferred): Converts after-tax balance directly to the plan's Roth 401(k) account without leaving the plan.
-This is cleaner for record-keeping and allows unlimited conversions.
+• In-plan Roth conversion (preferred): Sweeps the after-tax sub-account into Roth 401(k) without leaving the plan.
+Cleanest for record-keeping and usually unlimited.

-• In-service distribution to Roth IRA: Allows distribution of after-tax contributions to an external Roth IRA while still employed.
-Some plans restrict this option to age 59.5 or older.
+• In-service distribution to Roth IRA: Distributes after-tax money to an external Roth IRA while still employed.
+Some plans gate this to age 59½.

-Contribute the full $23,000 pre-tax or Roth employee limit before initiating after-tax contributions.
-Some plans require this; others allow concurrent contributions.
+Contribute the full $24,500 pre-tax or Roth employee limit before initiating after-tax contributions.
+Some plans require this explicit ordering; others allow concurrent contributions but it's cleaner to think in this hierarchy.

 Step 2: Elect after-tax contributions

-Set up after-tax contributions through your payroll system.
-This is a separate election from your pre-tax/Roth percentage.
-Specify either a percentage of pay or fixed dollar amount per paycheck.
+Set up after-tax contributions through payroll—this is a separate election from your pre-tax/Roth percentage.
+Specify either a percentage of pay or a fixed dollar amount per paycheck.

-If your plan offers automatic in-plan Roth conversions, enable this feature.
-The plan will automatically convert each after-tax contribution to Roth upon receipt.
+If your plan offers automatic in-plan Roth conversions, enable it.
+The plan will sweep each after-tax contribution to Roth on receipt.

-If automatic conversion is unavailable, manually request conversion through your plan administrator (Fidelity, Vanguard, Schwab, etc.) immediately after each contribution posts.
+If automatic conversion isn't available, queue manual conversion requests with your plan administrator (Fidelity, Vanguard, Schwab, Empower) right after each contribution posts.
+Calendar it.

-Your after-tax contributions represent basis (already-taxed money).
-Only earnings on those contributions are taxable upon conversion.
-Maintain records showing:
+After-tax contributions are basis (already taxed).
+Only the earnings on those contributions are taxable at conversion.
+Keep records of:

 • Date of each after-tax contribution